Side Event - Tuesday 26 August morning

 A substantial share of world food in produced by smallholder family farmers in developing countries.
 These farmers operate in a constrained economic environment, that influence the way farm-design and farm analysis are carried-out.
 Of particular interest of this side-session will be the potential trade-offs between improving food production and farmers’ income, while at the same time safeguarding the environment.
 How far technologies and innovative farm practices can deliver win-wins with regard to these two dimensions will be discussed.

-Question 1: Is there a trade-off between provisioning services (i.e producing more food, fuel, fodder or fibre) and regulating, supporting and cultural ecosystem services
+Group Discussion – Part 1Question: Is there a trade-off between provisioning services (e.g., food, fuel, fodder, fibre) and other ecosystem services (regulating, supporting, cultural)?

 Gatien Falconnier (Gatien.falconnier@cirad.fr)